A SARS-like virus is spreading quickly. Here’s what you need to know.

 Even so, the fact that cases are already turning up in so many countries — mere weeks after this outbreak was first declared — suggests we should brace ourselves for an escalation.
 The WHO stopped short of recommending any travel or trade restrictions at this time, instead suggesting people take precautions — like making sure their hands are clean and that they don’t cough on others if they’re sick.

-The CDC has stated that “the risk from 2019-nCoV to the American public is deemed to be low.”
-Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases, said there are likely to be several more cases — in the US and beyond.
-The CDC is advising Americans to avoid non-essential travel to Wuhan.
+Messonnier of CDC said there are likely to be more cases in the coming days — in the US and beyond.
+Her agency is advising Americans to avoid non-essential travel to Wuhan.
 As for those traveling to other parts of China, officials suggest avoiding contact with sick people, and practicing good hand hygiene.

 “This is a rapidly changing situation — abroad and domestically — and we’re still learning,” Messonnier said.